astro/microvm.nix/doc/src/declarative.md

 ## Declarative deployment

 Why *deployed*?
-The per-MicroVM subdirectory under `/var/lib/microvms` is only created, if it did not exist before.
+The per-MicroVM subdirectory under `/var/lib/microvms` is only created if it did not exist before.
 This behavior is intended to ensure existence of MicroVMs that are critical to operation.
 To update them later you will have to use the [imperative microvm command](./microvm-command.md).